This easy brown rice citrus salad offers a pleasing blend of flavors and textures - a great side dish, but hearty enough for a meal!

 - teriyaki sauce

 Grain salads are great.
-They make a hearty meal and it’s easy to mix and match different ingredients.
-I thought teriyaki sauce would enhance the citrus flavors in this combo, but I encourage you experiment with what you have!
+They make a hearty meal, and you can easily mix and match different ingredients.
+I thought teriyaki sauce would enhance the citrus flavors in this combo, but I encourage you to experiment with what you have!

 Brown Rice Citrus Salad